Steve973/pychub/README.md

     usage: python /path/to/some.chub [runtime options] [-- [entrypoint-args...]]

 The `--` token is the POSIX end‑of‑options marker.
-Everything after `--` is *not* parsed by pychubby and is forwarded unchanged to the entrypoint process selected by `--run` (or the baked‑in entrypoint if none is provided).
+Everything after `--` is *not* parsed by pychub and is forwarded unchanged to the entrypoint process selected by `--run` (or the baked‑in entrypoint if none is provided).

 | Option               | Short Form | Description                                        |